mozilla/webmaker-mediasync/README.md

 Webmaker MediaSync
 ==================

-MediaSync is a Node.js serverside NPM module designed to make searching for media from properly Web services easy with a universal API.
+MediaSync is a Node.js serverside NPM module designed to make searching for media from popular Web services easy with a universal API.

 ### Initialization ###
 The initialization of the module as very few parameters currently.
 They are as follows: